 The Artist-in-Residency program's objectives are threefold: to support emerging to mid-career artists from Southeast Asia, where the infrastructure and institutional support for contemporary artists are scarce, or in some extreme cases nonexistent; to create meaningful connections between the community of artists, Southeast Asians, and the general public in Worcester with the art and culture of Southeast Asia; and to focus on the internationally diverse connections within Worcester and the vital global role an encyclopedic museum, such as the Worcester Art Museum, plays in its community.

 The Southeast Asia Artist-in-Residence Program is supported by the Worcester Arts Council, a local agency supported by the Mass Cultural Council, a state agency.
 Additional in-kind support is provided by the three collaborating organizations, including the Worcester Art Museum, Indochina Arts Partnership, and the Southeast Asian Coalition of Central Massachusetts

 Related Programs and Events

-The following events will be held during the Southeast Asia Artist-in-Residency.
-The events are free and open to the public.
+The following programs and events will be held during the Southeast Asia Artist-in-Residency.
+All are free and open to the public.